so-codemonkey/testIAP/README.md

 # testIAP
 Chrome extension to test in-app-purchases

+## purpose
+This code can be used to demonstrate the Google PURCHASE_CANCELED bug described in http://stackoverflow.com/questions/37667802/chrome-extension-in-app-purchase-always-returns-purchase-canceled-even-if-the-p

+## use
 To use this, you'll need to:
  0. clone this repo.
  1. create a 128x128 icon file, name it icon_128.png, and add it to these files